nicklockwood/iCarousel/README.md

 Return a view to be displayed as the placeholder view.
 As with the regular item views, you must return a unique view instance for each call to `carouselPlaceholderView:` to avoid display issues. **Note: the protocol and behaviour for placeholders has changed since version 1.2.x - they are no longer mirrored, so it is possible to provide visually distinct views for each placeholder.**

+	- (NSUInteger)numberOfVisibleItemsInCarousel:(iCarousel *)carousel;

+This is the maximum number of item views (including placeholders) that should be visible in the carousel at once.
+Half of this number of views will be displayed to either side of the currently selected item index.
+Views beyond that will not be loaded until they are scrolled into view.
+This allows for the carousel to contain a very large number of items without adversely affecting performance.
+The numberOfVisibleItems should be a positive, odd number.
+If this method is not implemented, all item views and placeholder views will be drawn every frame, which will result in significant degrading in performance and increased memory usage for large numbers of items (e.g more than 50).

 The iCarouselDelegate protocol has the following optional methods:

 	- (void)carouselWillBeginScrollingAnimation:(iCarousel *)carousel;